Granikos/ResizeImage/README.md

 Feel free to clone the solution.

 Found any issues?
-PLease open an new issue: https://github.com/Granikos/ResizeImage/issues
+Please open an new issue: https://github.com/Granikos/ResizeImage/issues

 ## Credits
 Written by: Thomas Stensitzki